-Artificial turf is inexpensive, lasts forever and has a brilliant green color perfect for Spring and St. Patrick’s Day projects.
+Artificial turf or astroturf is relatively inexpensive, lasts forever and has a brilliant green color making it perfect for Spring, Summer and St. Patrick’s Day projects.
+I’ve used turf for many home decor projects in the past.
+For example this turf mantle cover perfect for Spring:

 - 12″ styrofoam wreath form